leodube/DigitalGarden/_leetcode/5-longest-palindromic-substring.md

 ```

 ###### Analysis
+>[!success]
-- Runtime: 836 ms, faster than 28.24% of TypeScript online submissions for Longest Palindromic Substring.
+> - Runtime: 836 ms, faster than 28.24% of TypeScript online submissions for Longest Palindromic Substring.
-- Memory Usage: 49.2 MB, less than 44.83% of TypeScript online submissions for Longest Palindromic Substring.
+> - Memory Usage: 49.2 MB, less than 44.83% of TypeScript online submissions for Longest Palindromic Substring.

 ### Leetcode Solution 4: Expand Around Center
 In fact, we could solve it in $O(n^2)$ time using only constant space.